Victorian literature is anything published during the time of Queen Victoria and her reign (1837-1901).

 Thomas Hardy – ( 1840- 1928)

-Perhaps the greatest novelist of Victorian England was Thomas Hardy.
-His novels express his view on the changing nature of society and its morals, leading to several literary and social controversies during his lifetime.
+Perhaps the greatest novelist of Victorian England, Thomas Hardy’s novels express his view on the changing nature of society and its morals, leading to several literary and social controversies during his lifetime.

 Anthony Trollope – (1815- 1882)